DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 creative city paradigm emerged from the intersection of two different developments.
 One was the political creation of the creative industries as a new economic sector.
-Originally an initiative of Tony Blair’s New Labor government, creative industries policies quickly started to spread throughout the European continent.
+Originally an initiative of Tony Blair’s New Labour government, creative industries policies quickly started to spread throughout the European continent.
 The goal of these policies was to unify all those economic activities connected to the generation and exploitation of intellectual property where, it was argued, the future